washingtonstateuniversity/hrswp-plugin-blocks/README.md

 **Active:** WSU HRS actively works on this plugin.
 We plant to continue work for the foreseeable future, adding new features, enhancing existing ones, and maintaining compatability with the latest version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.

+## Changelog

+All notable changes are documented in the [CHANGELOG.md](https://github.com/washingtonstateuniversity/hrswp-plugin-blocks/blob/develop/CHANGELOG.md), with dates and version numbers.

-## HRSWP Blocks Issues
+## Contributing

-Please submit bugs, fixes, and feature requests through [GitHub Issues](https://github.com/washingtonstateuniversity/hrswp-plugin-blocks/issues).
-Please read (and adhere to) the guidelines for contributions detailed in the issue templates.
+Please submit bugs and feature requests through [GitHub Issues](https://github.com/washingtonstateuniversity/hrswp-plugin-blocks/issues).
+Refer to [CONTRIBUTING.md](https://github.com/washingtonstateuniversity/hrswp-plugin-blocks/blob/develop/CONTRIBUTING.md) for the development workflow and details for submitting pull requests.

-Read the [CHANGELOG.md](https://github.com/washingtonstateuniversity/hrswp-plugin-blocks/blob/stable/CHANGELOG.md) to review release and update notes.